 Walkers Shortbread Highland Dancing Championship

-Cornhill Highland Games currently attracts the large number of competitive Highland Dancers on the Grampian Highland Games circuit.
+Cornhill Highland Games currently attracts the largest number of competitive Highland Dancers on the Grampian Highland Games circuit.

 The Highland Dancing competition gets under way at 10am for the Primary, Beginner and Novice groups.